twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.422 - contrast between holden and miller. miller shot dresden, needed to be done, holden wanted justice p423-424 - posthuman, julie again p.425-426 - earth mars and belt fighting, logic of Protgen - disconnected from huamnity
+p.422 - contrast between holden and miller. miller shot dresden, needed to be done, holden wanted justice p423-424 - posthuman, julie again p.425-426 - earth mars and belt fighting, logic of Protgen - disconnected from huamnity p.428 - protomolecule is builidng something on eros